 Even if you decided to self drive to Milord Sound and take a cruise around the Fjord, you can still book either helicopter or small plane scenic flight.

 They usually last 25-30 minutes.
-The most popular route is flying from Milford Sound Air Base through the surrounding valleys towards Alpine Quill lake and Sutherland Falls, out to Tasman Sea and back through the Milford Sound all whilst getting very close and personal to the towering peaks!
+The most popular route is flying from Milford Sound Air Base through the surrounding valleys towards Lake Quill and Sutherland Falls, out to Tasman Sea and back through the Milford Sound all whilst getting very close and personal to the towering peaks!

 When is the best time to visit Milford Sound?

-I have visited Milford Sound 3 times, once in late Summer (February), once in Autumn (May) and the last time in Winter (September).
-If I was to compare all 3 I would say Autumn was the best one.
+I have visited Milford Sound a lot, experiencing all of New Zealand's seasons.
+If I were to pick my favourite I would say Autumn was the best time.
 The rain and wind tends to quiet down and there are fewer crowds.

 Check out my New Zealand itineraries